 How Much Can You Earn with a Bachelor’s Degree in Nursing?

-Whether you’re just starting to look at nursing schools or you’re currently working with an associate’s degree, earning your Bachelor of Science in Nursing (BSN) is a smart choice for advancing your career.
+Whether you’re just starting to look at nursing schools or you’re currently working as a licensed practical nurse or with an associate’s degree, earning your Bachelor of Science in Nursing (BSN) is a smart choice for advancing your career.
 While you can still find nursing jobs with an associate’s degree, more employers than ever are only hiring nurses who hold a BSN.
 In fact, it’s predicted that the majority of RNs will soon be expected to have this level of degree, with some states even enacting legislation that requires it.

 If you’re considering earning your BSN, you might be wondering what kind of impact it could have on your career.
 In this guide, learn about the various career paths available and what kind of salary the degree could help you earn.